 Pups will love this countryside hotel, located in the picturesque town of Sherborne, Dorset.
-There are nine cosy dog-friendly rooms available – most of which include their own private garden – with a dog bed, bowls, treats and a toy each provided upon arrival.
+There are nine cosy dog-friendly rooms available – most of which include their own private garden – with a dog bed, bowls, treats and a toy provided upon arrival.
 Canines are welcome to breakfast, lunch and dinner in the hotel’s award-winning Seasons restaurant, where they’ll even be treated to their own chef-made meal – chicken and rice for supper and sausages for breakfast.
 As for things to do, delight in the hotel’s favourite dog-friendly walk where you’ll catch sight of the 16th century Sherborne Castle, then potter through town and enjoy a wealth of quirky independent shops, historic pubs and the spectacular Sherborne Abbey.
 Read our full hotel review here.

 One Aldwych, Aldwych, London

 A recent addition to the dog-friendly hotel scene, Covent Garden’s One Aldwych – renowned for its enviable central London location and sumptuous interiors – is now encouraging guests to treat their furry friends to an unforgettable stay.
-Launched in partnership with dog boutique and grooming parlour Bow Wow London, the new hotel offering includes a bed and bowl for pups to use throughout their stay, plus delicious treats from Bow Wow.
+Launched in partnership with dog boutique and grooming parlour Bow Wow London, the hotel offering includes a bed and bowl for pups to use throughout their stay, plus delicious treats from Bow Wow.
 Why not go the extra mile and book your pup in for a much-deserved pamper at the Covent Garden store?
 Then treat yourself to an equally-deserved treatment at the hotel’s resident Health Club.